Rolling back a Cloudera Private Cloud Base 7 upgrade to CDH 5

-In a typical upgrade, you first upgrade Cloudera Manager from version 5.x to version 7.x, and then you use the upgraded version of Cloudera Manager 7 to upgrade CDH 5 to CDP Private Cloud Base 7.
+In a typical upgrade, you first upgrade Cloudera Manager from version 5.x to version 7.x, and then you use the upgraded version of Cloudera Manager 7 to upgrade CDH 5 to Cloudera Private Cloud Base 7.
 (See Upgrading a CDH 5 Cluster.)
 If you want to roll back this upgrade, follow these steps to roll back your cluster to its state prior to the upgrade.

-You can roll back to CDH 5 after upgrading to CDP Private Cloud Base 7 only if the HDFS upgrade has not been finalized.
+You can roll back to CDH 5 after upgrading to Cloudera Private Cloud Base 7 only if the HDFS upgrade has not been finalized.
 The rollback restores your CDH cluster to the state it was in before the upgrade, including Kerberos and TLS/SSL configurations.

 Review Limitations